microuser/grepfuzz/Lab2.md

 ## 6. User: Lab logging and authorship
 **Action:** Added authorship section to `ARCHITECTURE.md` and created this `Lab2.md` to log today's changes.

+## 7. User: Output Tenengrad sharpness as an additional detail
+**Action:** Modified `main.rs` so that Tenengrad sharpness is computed and included in the output for each image, both in verbose and standard output.
+This provides a direct sharpness metric alongside blur detection and resolves the unused function warning.

 ---

 This log documents the session's major code changes, rationale, and prompt/action history for Lab 2.